xebiarohan/react/6_Refs_and_portals.md

 ```

 7. Portals
-   - It is used to teleport a html code to a particular place in DOm
+   - It is used to teleport an HTML code to a particular place in DOM
    - Example
    - The dialogue box we used is nested inside the content of the components
    - If we want to place it at a specific place in DOM, we can use the portals
-   - Import {createPortal} from react-dom
+   - Import {createPortal} from `react-dom`
-   - Wrap the return statement of the component in createPortal
+   - Wrap the return statement of the component in `createPortal`.
    - Create portal takes 2 arguments, first the HTML code that we wrapped
    - Second the element where we want it to render using document.getElementById()